Myanmar’s Suu Kyi detained again — without her old support

 While she has remained immensely popular at home, that compromise has lost her supporters abroad — and raises the question of if and how she might lead the country out of the latest crisis.

-So far, she has called for civil disobedience to resist the coup — but it’s not clear how the Myanmar people will react and the streets of Yangon have been quiet.
+So far, she has called for civil disobedience to resist the coup — but it’s not clear how the Myanmar people will react.
 In 1988 and 2007, people took to the streets in force to protest dictatorship.

 It’s also not clear the generals will ever let her return to power.